Azure/azure-openapi-validator/docs/rules.md

 ### PatchPropertiesCorrespondToPutProperties

-Validates that each patch request body contains properties present in the corresponding put request body, and must contain at least one property.
+Validates that each PATCH request body contains properties present in the corresponding PUT request body, and must contain at least one property.

 Please refer to [patch-properties-correspond-to-put-properties.md](./patch-properties-correspond-to-put-properties.md) for details.